kuklinistvan/craft-inventory/README.md

-# Mini prototype project: Craft Inventory
+# Proof of Concept project: Craft Inventory

-The personal database framework server you always missed but could not describe.
-It has one goal: allowing you to easily model any kind of inventory relations saving you from writing the usual boilerplate most personal database projects imply, such as user and session handling, permission system, etc.

-At this very moment not even I can describe it.
-Though maybe I will be able through this prototype.
-Let this be an experiment.
+An experiment to creating an easy to use modular database framework for general, mainly personal home inventory keeping.

-This is by Minecraft as a moddable open world platform.
-In this database framework you have:
+It is somewhat inspired by Minecraft as a moddable open world platform in which one gets access to new features built upon the core features via installing mods.
+The base entities of this database framework are:

 * users,
-* worlds,
+* worlds (collections),
 * types of items,
-* queries, mutations and permissions,
+* queries (filters), mutations and permissions,
 * forms and views.

-Mods or extensions or modules or expansion packs - I will probably call them mods - will contain new kinds of items, queries, mutations, permissions, forms, and views.
+Mods (plugins) are the way to extend the built-in instances of the base classes of the above list by custom items.
 A world is an isolated entity that can have items and mods in it.

-Users exist in globally in the framework.

-Give me some time to elaborate further :)
+In this early stage of this trial I'm coding and trying ideas to see how they fit while getting practice with some frameworks I am interested in.
+It is probably one of those projects that do not survive.
+Let me see where it goes...

+Thank you for taking a look!